smarr/are-we-fast-yet/README.md

    arrays, typically one-element arrays.
 This is necessary because Java's lambdas allow only read access to variables.
 The use of arrays as mutable boxes seems to be the 'idiomatic' workaround
+ - use of lambdas and generally 'modern' Java is preferable
  - should use generics for the basic collection library
  - absent features can be replaced with NotImplemented exceptions
  - Smalltalk/Ruby symbols are realized with enums